Service Level Agreement (SLA)

 The escalation process is designed to ensure a high level of management visibility within Shopalyst so as to guarantee that every possible action is taken to resolve incidents or improve Service performance.

-An auto email by the incident management system is directed to email@example.com for violation of either the First Response or Resolution Time of a ticket.
+An auto email by the incident management system is directed to firstname.lastname@example.org for violation of either the First Response or Resolution Time of a ticket.
+Customers may also escalate an issue by sending an email to above with the details of the ticket and their concerns.